Prospects for Detecting Fast Radio Bursts in Globular Clusters of Nearby Galaxies: Estimating local fast radio burst source counts and rates

-In Table \ref{table:FRBrates}, we show the estimated burst detection rate for the ten galaxies shown in Table \ref{table:rates} predicted to host at least one (appropriately beamed) FRB source.
-For northern galaxies (positive declination; see column 2 of Table~\ref{table:rates}), we compute detection rates assuming $F_{\nu, \rm{th}}=0.015\,\rm{Jy}\,{ms}$, representative of the fluence threshold for FAST \citep{Niu2021_FAST}.
-For southern galaxies, we assume $F_{\nu, \rm{th}}=0.09\,\rm{Jy}\,{ms}$, representative of MeerKat \citep{Bailes2020_MeerKat}.
-We adopt three possible values for the uncertain power-law exponent $\alpha$: First, we assume $\alpha=-2.4$ as motivated by the observed luminosity function of the M81 repeater from \citet{Nimmo2022} down to Effelsberg detection threshold $F_{\nu,\rm{th}}=0.16\,$Jy~ms which, for $\nu=1.4\,$GHz and $d=3.6\,$Mpc, corresponds to a minimum detectable energy of roughly $3.5\times10^{33}\,$erg.
+In the table, we adopt three possible values for the uncertain power-law exponent $\alpha$: First, we assume $\alpha=-2.4$ as motivated by the observed luminosity function of the M81 repeater from \citet{Nimmo2022} down to Effelsberg detection threshold $F_{\nu,\rm{th}}=0.16\,$Jy~ms which, for $\nu=1.4\,$GHz and $d=3.6\,$Mpc, corresponds to a minimum detectable energy of roughly $3.5\times10^{33}\,$erg.
 This is lower than the corresponding minimum detectable energy for $F_{\nu,\rm{th}}=0.015\,$Jy~ms at the distance of M87 (roughly $7.3\times10^{33}\,$erg).
 Second, since it is unknown whether the energy distribution of the M81 repeater is necessarily representative of all globular cluster FRBs, we also adopt $\alpha=-2$ and $\alpha=-1.5$ as shallower energy distribution cases.

-Table~\ref{table:FRBrates} establishes M87 and Cen A as the most promising galaxies for detecting globular cluster FRBs, in the north and south, respectively.
-Given that M87 has by far the most globular clusters ($N_{\rm cl}\gtrsim10^4$) of any nearby galaxy (see column 6 of Table~\ref{table:rates}), this is not a surprise.
-Although Cen A contains a factor of roughly $10$ fewer clusters relative to M87, its relative proximity enables lower luminosity bursts to be detected.

-For the burst rates shown in Table~\ref{table:FRBrates}, we have assumed that the full globular cluster system can be monitored at a given fluence threshold.
-In reality, since in general globular cluster systems are quite extended, such an observation will be limited by the field of view of a given radio telescope.
-For reference, in column 3 of Table~\ref{table:FRBrates}, we list the 2D radius that contains half of the globular cluster population, $r_{\rm cl,50}$, for each galaxy listed.
-The $r_{\rm cl,50}$ values are computed by integrating the observed cluster surface density profiles for the various galaxies (see references listed in the caption of the table).